liaison/Scala/README.md

 ## Misc
    - Page ranking
    - Merge sort
+   - Gradient descent (batch and stochastic), an algorithm to calculate the local minimum.
    - Closest pair of points ( with the complexity of O(n*lgn) )
    - Point in polygon